xuyixuan1999/YOLOXu/README.md

 - 🚀 Easy, isolation of the detection and inference.
 - ⚡ Fast, preprocess and postprocess with CUDA kernel function.

+## NEWS
+- `2023-09-05` Suppurt GPU of preprocess and post preprocess
+- `2023-08-30` Suppurt CPU of preprocess and post preprocess
+- `2023-08-28` Suppurt easy TensorRT by the Infer class

 ## ONNX2TRT

 Please use the official export script to export the ONNX file.
 Then use trtexec to convert the ONNX file to trt engine.